Croatia is one of Europe’s most fun backpacking destinations, offering a mix of cultural and historical highlights with plenty of fun in the sun.

 - Music festivals.
 Croatia has made a name for itself with numerous (mostly electronic) music festivals

-If you’re from Europe, it’s kind of a no-brainer to go to Croatia at least once.
-Cheap budget flights go to Split, Dubrovnik and (to a lesser extent) Zagreb from all over the continent.
+If you’re from Europe, it’s a no-brainer to travel in Croatia at least once.
+Cheap budget flights go to Split, Dubrovnik, and (to a lesser extent) Zagreb from all over the continent.

 Best time to visit Croatia

-In the July and August high season, it becomes a madhouse with tourists concentrated especially in Split and Dubrovnik, so this period has its own disadvantages.
+In the August high season, it becomes a madhouse with tourists concentrated especially in Split and Dubrovnik, so this period has its own disadvantages.

 Croatia is blessed with a 2000km long rocky coastline with loads of coves and islands, as well as several Venetian-era historical cities along the Mediterranean.

 While less-visited, I also liked what I saw of the country inland.
-The more Central European feel makes these parts less glamorous, but not any less interesting.
+The more Central European feel makes these parts less glamorous in a sense, but not any less interesting.
 If you like travelling for the journey and to get a complete picture of Croatia, it’s worth including some of the interior.